atenasadat/CSCI360-Lab1/README.md

 Full implementation of the BFS algorithm with comprehensible comments (30 pts)

 Passing multiple testcases(40 pts):
 We have  4 test cases (2 for each algorithm).
-Your code must pass all the test cases to get the full grade of this section.
+Your code must pass all the test cases to get the full grade in this section.
 Each test case has 10 pts.